 Schedule Your Job Search

 Job hunting is not for the weak hearted.
 For a successful job search, there needs to be a plan.
-Keep a record of all application you send and the name of organizations to which you send.
+Keep a record of all application you send and the name of organisations to which you submit.
 If still in college set aside 10 hours in a week for job searching.

 The need for a job escalates when out of college or on breaks.
 In such times 20 hours a week may be sufficient.